Vincent Perseval: Rosé Assemblage

 Vincent Perseval | Rosé

-I've already tried quite a few champagnes from them – from Blanc de Blancs to Rosé.
-So it was only a matter of time before the Réserve Premier Cru bottle was pulled from the cellar.
+I've now tasted quite a few champagnes from them, from Blanc de Blancs to Rosé.
+So it was only a matter of time before the Réserve Premier Cru bottle came up from the cellar.
 What's inside?
-Origin: Jouy-lès-Reims, Montagne de Reims 50% Pinot Noir | 30% Pinot Meunier | 20% Chardonnay ⏳ 9 years aging on the lees – and you can really taste it!
+Origin: Jouy-lès-Reims, Montagne de Reims 50% Pinot Noir | 30% Pinot Meunier | 20% Chardonnay ⏳ 9 years aging on lees, and you can tell!
 Dosage: 9.6 g/l Aroma: Ripe yellow fruits, honey, a hint of toasted almonds Taste: Creamy and soft, subtle brioche notes, plus a fine spice and elegant acidity Definitely a bottle that shows how much maturity and character a Premier Cru can have!
-Which champagnes from Vincent Perseval have you tried – or are there other grower champagnes you can recommend?
+Which champagnes from Vincent Perseval have you tried, or are there other grower champagnes you can recommend?

 What's your go-to champagne for spicy food?